 How do I put a physical portfolio together to bring to interviews?

-The easiest way to put together a physical portfolio is by using sheet protectors and a binder.
-If you are in a field which allows you to apply for several different job functions this may be a good option because it enables you to add and remove information as you please.
-However, you may also have your portfolio bound at a print shop; this will look more professional and allow interviewers to review the portfolio at a later time without having to hold onto an entire binder.
-If you are looking to take your physical portfolio one step further and wow your interviewer, consider having it printed and bound by a portfolio site (like this one).
-Your portfolio should be 10 pages or less (unless you are in a creative field) to keep things succinct and to the point.
+The easiest way to assemble a physical portfolio is by using sheet protectors and a binder.
+If you are in a field that allows you to apply for several different job functions this may be a good option because it enables you to add and remove information as you please.
+However, you may also have your portfolio bound at a print shop; this will look more professional and allow interviewers to review the portfolio later without having to hold onto an entire binder.
+If you want to take your physical portfolio one step further and wow your interviewer, consider having it printed and bound by a portfolio site (like this one).
+Your portfolio should be ten pages or less (unless you are in a creative field) to keep things succinct and to the point.

 Want to receive even more advice on how to improve your application?
-Subscribe the the JOHNLEONARD blog below to stay up-to-date on the latest trends and tips!
+Subscribe to the JOHNLEONARD blog below to stay up-to-date on the latest trends and tips!